Kajabi/Gilded-Rose-Ruby/README.md

 - The Quality of an item is never negative

-- "Aged Brie" actually increases in Quality the older it gets
+- "Aged" items actually increases in Quality the older they get

-- The Quality of an item is never more than 50, unless Legendary
+- The Quality of an item is never more than 50, unless "Legendary"

-- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality.
-It never changes.
+- "Legendary" items never have to be sold or decrease in Quality.
+They never change.

-- "Backstage passes", like Aged Brie, increases in Quality as it's Days Remaining value approaches zero; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+- "Backstage passes", like "Aged" items, increases in Quality as it's Days Remaining value approaches zero; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 ### Our Task